The right to believe, to worship and witness

 The criminal trial of 41-year-old Ukrainian Orthodox Church (UOC) priest Fr Kostiantyn Maksimov on charges of "espionage" is due to resume at the Russian-controlled Zaporizhzhia Regional Court with the final presentation of arguments on 31 July.
 The verdict is expected to be handed down on 2 August (see below).

 The Russian occupying forces released two Greek Catholic priests - Fr Bohdan Heleta and Fr Ivan Levytsky – on 28 June after 19 months.
 The two were among ten Ukrainian civilians freed by the Russians in a prisoner exchange.
-The released civilians had to walk across the border from Belarus into Ukraine and were then flown to Kyiv (see below).
+The released civilians had to walk across the border from Belarus into Ukraine and were then flown by helicopter to Kyiv (see below).

 The Apostolic Nuncio to Ukraine, Archbishop Visvaldas Kulbokas, was among those greeting the two priests on their arrival in Kyiv: "I found them exhausted, because they had been in captivity since 16 November 2022, that is, more than a year and a half.
 And yet they are priests who remained so" (see below).